bolnel/nelsite1/content/articles/interview-hardt-business-analysis-scrum-trainer.md

 The most important advice to my past self would be to **start working independently** earlier.

 I waited for too long to start working for myself and missed several opportunities in my life that I could’ve taken earlier.
+Embracing uncertainty was difficult for me.

 On the other hand, it helped me get more professional before I launched my independent career.